 At the top of our list is the Bose 700, which also happens to be the No.1 pick on our best noise cancelling headphones roundup.
 Bose updated its adaptive mic system to deliver champion active noise cancellation that can be adjusted across 11 different levels via mobile app.
 The improvements in ANC circuitry also boost sound and call quality, giving these noise-cancellers phenomenal all-around performance.

-Next up is the Apple AirPods Pro – a surprise launch that has dominated the wireless earbuds category with surprisingly good noise cancelation.
+Next up is the Apple AirPods Pro, which has dominated the wireless earbuds category with surprisingly good noise cancelation.
 Newer features like the pinch-gesture controls and hands-free “Hey Siri” support make operating these pearly danglers a breeze, while series hallmarks such as the 24-hour charging case and instant iOS connectivity remain intact.

 The best wireless headphones right now